 Year: Passed 2018

 Comprehensive Youth Justice Amendment Act of 2016 - WIN!

 Type of Reform

-This legislation substantially limits the use of solitary confinement of youth; removes children from DC's adult jail by transferring the custody of kids charged as adults to the Department of Youth Rehabilitation Services; prohibits the secure detention of status offenders; enacts common-sense reforms to record sealing; enables the increased use of diversion and restorative justices practices; allows for youth who have already been sentenced to extremely long sentences as adults to have their sentences reviewed by a judge after 20 years of being in jail; strengthens the presumption agains the pre-trial detention of youth; prohibits the shackling of any youth known to be pregnant; requires the District to study the root causes of delinquency; and enables the District to better evaluate the efficacy of the services it provides to youth in the delinquency system.
+Jail Removal and Sentencing Reform - This legislation substantially limited the use of solitary confinement of youth; removed children from DC's adult jail by transferring the custody of children charged as adults to the Department of Youth Rehabilitation Services; prohibited the secure detention of status offenders; enacted reforms to record sealing; enabled the increased use of diversion and restorative justices practices; allowed for youth already sentenced to extremely long sentences as adults to have their sentences reviewed by a judge after 20 years of being in jail; strengthened the presumption against the pre-trial detention of youth; prohibited the shackling of any youth known to be pregnant; required the District to study the root causes of delinquency; and enabled the District to better evaluate the efficacy of the services it provides to youth in the delinquency system.